Are Brand Ambassadors Replacing Influencers Post-Pandemic?

-Hyper-popular gig behemoths like Uber and Lyft, DoorDash and Grubhub aren’t the only game in town.
+Hyper-popular gig behemoths like Uber, DoorDash, and Grubhub aren’t the only game in town.
 From there, you can move into weddings, creative fields, coaching, car rentals, dog walking, and so much more.
 There is no shortage of opportunity in the gig economy, and marketing yourself has never been easier.

 In social commerce, a huge future exists in video, the power of which is not something that should be taken lightly.
 Video is the highest-converting format online — and that’s because more people than ever before are connected to an ever-increasing number of social media channels.
 Your mobile phone provides you entry to the gig economy, a medium to offer services and connect with clients.

 At the Intersection of the Gig Economy and Social Commerce

 Social commerce is essentially something that occurs when brand ambassadors leverage the power of social media to drive sales for the brands they represent.
 They do this through the use of user-generated content.
 UGC is relatable, it’s honest, and it forges a connection with an audience — and that is what makes it so popular.
 In fact, 92% of consumers trust UGC when compared to conventional advertising materials.